jachin/cw-unconf-taleb/index.rst

 What is the opposite of "fragile"?

-Frafile:
+Fragile:
   Hurt my small amounts of stress.
 Robust:
   Not hurt by small amounts of stress.
 Antifragile:
   Small amounts of stress makes them stronger (often times lack of strees makes them weaker).

-Shipping an Anitfragil Box
+Shipping an Antifragile Box
 ==========================

 .. figure:: /_static/ShippingBox.jpg